Start Date: Summer 2022

 Who we Are

-Lancaster Justice Ministry is a member of the Direct Action and Research Training Center (DART), one of the largest faith-based community organizing networks in the country.
+Justice Unites Savannah Together (JUST) is a member of the Direct Action and Research Training Center (DART), one of the largest faith-based community organizing networks in the country.
 DART’s 31 affiliated organizations span 10 states.
-By harnessing the power of organized people, these organizations hold political and economic systems accountable for acting fairly—pressing them to become more equitable and just.
+By harnessing the power of organized people, these organizations hold political and economic systems accountable for acting fairly—pushing them to become more equitable and just.
 Since 1982 our network has fought for and won policy changes that have addressed systemic failures which disproportionately harm low-income communities as well as communities of color.
 Some of our victories include:

 - Hundreds of millions of dollars invested in affordable housing